The book

 Inertia as phase-trajectory resistance

 Uniform motion is a stable phase trajectory maintained through coherent phase evolution.
 Acceleration forces a system to abandon one trajectory and establish another, which carries a coherence cost.
 Inertia emerges as resistance to phase-trajectory reorganisation.
-Mass becomes the measure of how much phase structure must be reorganised to alter motion.
+Within PDT, mass is interpreted as a measure of the phase structure that must be reorganised to alter a system's motion.

 The equivalence principle recovered

-Inertial and gravitational mass coincide because both arise from constrained phase evolution.
-Gravity reflects externally imposed phase curvature; inertia reflects resistance to internal phase-trajectory reconfiguration.
-Free fall is a phase-compatible trajectory.
-Weight appears when that trajectory is prevented.
-The equivalence stops being an assumption and becomes a consequence.
+Within PDT, inertial and gravitational mass are interpreted as arising from the same constrained phase evolution.
+Gravity reflects externally imposed phase curvature, while inertia reflects resistance to internal phase-trajectory reconfiguration.
+Free fall follows a phase-compatible trajectory, while weight arises when that trajectory is constrained.
+The equivalence principle is therefore explored as an emergent consequence rather than a separate postulate.

 Phase-snap as canonical physical event

-Phase-snap is not confined to quantum measurement.
-It is the universal moment when evolving possibilities become a single realised reality.
+Within PDT, phase snap is proposed as the universal transition through which evolving possibilities become realised physical outcomes.
 Before snap, multiple phase pathways may compete; after snap only one remains viable.
 The event underwrites definiteness, memory, entropy and the arrow of time across every scale.

 Phase drift